Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 OTHER TOPOLOGIES FOR SMALL SETS

-It's also educative to consider some
+It's also educative to consider some  !!!!!!!!!!!!!!!!!!!!!

-### Subspaces, spheres, donuts and manifolds
+### Spheres and donuts: dimension, intrinsic and extrinsic views

 That's all educative and even intersting per se, but where are our cool figures of mind-blowing shapes, our familiar friends the sphere and the torus-- **where are our donuts?!** Indeed, most introductory courses on topology don't really get to these and focus on the more set-theoretical aspects of topology-- the so-called **point-set topology**.
 This can be frustrating for many beginners, so let me turn to more familiar shapes and spaces.

-We studied how to metricize and topology $\ro^n$ above, and how all $\mathcal{l^p}$ topologies are the same as the one coming from the usual Euclidean distance.
+We know where to start: with the reals $\ro^n.$ In this series, we'll **always** use the metric topology coming from the Euclidean metric-- which is homeomorphic to the one using the other $\mathcal{l^p}$ distances.
 Of course there are other possible topologies on $\ro$ ([the K-topology](https://en.wikipedia.org/wiki/K-topology) is a common counter-example found in point-set topology textbooks), but the Euclidean one is the only one we'll actually study here.

 Sure, we know how to topologize $\ro^n,$ but what about surfaces and other shapes living in it-- like circles and spheres?
-The simplest way is to use the **subspace topology**.
+There are two ways: **extrinsic** and **intrinsic** descriptions.

+With extrinsic descriptions, we define our spaces as subsets of some $\ro^n$: for example, seeing the circle as something inside the plane $\ro^2.$ For this, we can use **subspace topology**.
 Generally, if you have a topological space $(X,\tau)$ and some subset $Y$ of $X,$ you can define the subspace topology $\tau'$ on $Y$ (induced by $\tau$) as

 $$\tau'=\{U\cap Y \text{, where } U \text{ is open in } (X,\tau)\}.$$

-You can check that this is a topology for any $s$ and $Y\subseteq X.$
+You can check that this is a topology for any $s$ and $Y\subseteq X.$ You can also see that, for a metric space $(X,d)$ with the metric topology, the subspace topology of a subspace $Y\subseteq X$ is the same as the metric topology of $Y$ with the restriction of $d$ to it.

-In the case of subsets $\ro^n,$ that's the topology we'll basically always think of.
-We'll now consider some other shapes that can be seen as living inside these spaces: but, before, a note on the notion of **dimensionality**.
+It's basically immediate from the definition that, if $Y\subseteq X$ is given the subspace topology, then the **inclusion function** $i:Y\rightarrow X$ sending $y\in Y$ to $y$ itself is continuous.

+For lower dimensional shapes, that's how we tend to think of them: as living inside some larger space.
+Intrinsic definitions, however, can unsatisfactory for some reasons.
+First, it limits us a lot: beyond dimension $3$ our visual intuition ceases being that helpful.
+There are many interesting spaces we'll study in this series that can't be properly seen inside 3D space.

-Dimension refers to the possible move directions on a space.
-When mathematicians speak of the dimension of a shape, they think of it as if we lived in the shape.
-Imagine yourself as an ant on to the surface of a ball-- a sphere.
+Second, it is conceptually quite decieving: being inside some other larger space shouldn't be a defining property of some topological space.
+Imagine yourself as an ant on the surface of a sphere.
 You have only two movement directions: forwards/backwards and left/right.
-Thus we say this shape is two-dimensional.
-Similarly, if you were restricted to a circle, you could only go forwards or backwards.
-So a circle is one-dimensional.
-And we all live in a three-dimensional spacial world.
+Why would you care about some third extra dimension (up/down), if you can't move along it?
+The sphere might as well be inside a $23$-dimensional space, it is irrelevant for you-- and so it should be for the sphere as a topological space.

 IMGS!!!

+This leads us to the **intrinsic** description of spaces: define them without seeing them as embedded in some $\ro^n.$

+This all has a lot to do with the notion of **dimension**.
+By dimension, we usually mean the **degrees of freedom** available in a space: i.e., the general directions of movement possible inside it.
+This is an intrinsic notion.
+Because in the sphere as described above the ant has only go forwards/backwards or left/right, we say the sphere is two-dimensional.
+Similarly, if you were restricted to a circle, you could only go forwards or backwards, and a circle is one-dimensional.

+Intuitively, a shape has dimension $d$ whenever it locally "looks like" $\ro^d$.
+Intrinsically, circle locally looks like a line segment, and the sphere-- seen at a closer distance-- looks like a portion of the plane-- something we experience everyday using maps to represent the small portion of the round planet we live in.

 Some people, however, think it'd be more intuitive to say a sphere is three-dimensional.
 Now let me ask: is a circle inside the three-dimensional space $\ro^3$ three-dimensional?
 Of course not!
 The dimension of a shape doesn't care where you **embedd** it!
 A sphere could also be embedded in the four-dimensional space $\ro^4$: is it four-dimensional then?!
-Think of it **intrinsically**, not extrinsically.
+Think of dimension intrinsically, not extrinsically.
 I.e., dimension is defined as if you could only move in the shape, not from any other, external point of view.

-Intuitively, a shape has dimension $d$ whenever it locally "looks like" $\ro^d$.
-Intrinsically, the sphere locally-- seen at a closer distance-- looks like the plane.
-We'll give a more rigorous definition of dimension when we define manifolds after studying continuity.

-2D spaces are also called **surfaces**.
+2D spaces are so common and important that they receive the exclusive name of **surfaces**.

-Finally, I have to mention the way we address spaces in topology.
-Because topology treats spaces that can be morphed into one another as equivalent-- as we'll properly define later on--, it is common to call the whole class of these equivalent spaces of type X as "**the** space X".
-For example, by "the circle" a topologist really means any circle at all, independent of center or radius.
-It doesn't even have to be a circle-- it can have straight angles like a square or a triangle, or any other crazy curve, as long as it is a closed loop.
-Similarly for "the" torus-- which *is* a donut for a topologist-- and any other space.
-We might as well say that a specific circle "realizes" "the" circle, although it is also common to say that a certain realization *is* the space.
-We'll formalize this idea later on with the notion of **homeomorphisms**.

-Now, let's get to some concrete examples:
+We'll properly define spaces intrinsicaly in the next subsection.
+For now, let's **finally** get into some concrete examples:

 - $\ro^n$: the reals with the Eucliedean distance-- the only topology we'll consider here for them.
 We know them already;